How to Start a Podcast: Follow These 11 Steps to Launch in 2025

 Finding Your Podcast Format

-Podcasts come in all shapes and sizes.
-One such difference is the format of your podcast.
+All podcasts can be divided based on the format they follow.
 Here are the common formats, and how they’re different from each other.

 A solo podcast is a one-person show.
 Imagine yourself at the centre of your content, and sharing your knowledge with your audience.
 It’s perfect for individuals with expertise to share.